 Read Also: 500 Schools in Kenya, A comprehensive List

 7. Braeburn Imani International School: Fees – KES 727,800

-The school located along Mangu Road, Thika provides students with international education.
-It was formally founded in the serene farmlands of Thika in 1969, Imani School was taken over by the Braeburn Schools Ltd on 1 January 2011, making it the newest member of the Braeburn Group of International Schools.
+The school located along Mangu Road, Thika provides students with an international education.
+It was formally founded in the serene farmlands of Thika in 1969.
+Imani School was taken over by the Braeburn Schools Ltd on 1 January 2011, making it the newest member of the Braeburn Group of International Schools.
 It is currently called Braeburn Imani International School (BIIS).

-Braeburn offers a British Curriculum for early years unit, primary school, high school and sixth form based on the National Curriculum of England and Wales, from Early Years Foundation Stage through to pre-University courses (2 – 18 year olds) and if you are wondering what the students do to secure a slot in the university, you would have to set aside KES 727,800 per annum in school fees for a start.
+Braeburn offers a British Curriculum for early years unit, primary school, high school and sixth form based on the National Curriculum of England and Wales, from Early Years Foundation Stage through to pre-University courses (2 – 18-year-olds) and if you are wondering what the students do to secure a slot in the university, you would have to set aside KES 727,800 per annum in school fees for a start.

 6. Hillcrest International School: Fees – KSh782,310

 Hillcrest is the sixth most expensive school in Kenya.
 It stands in the South West of Nairobi in the suburb of Karen.
 It was founded as a preparatory school in 1966 before expanding into a campus that comprises of Hillcrest Early Years, Hillcrest Preparatory, Hillcrest Secondary and Hillcrest Senior School.
-Its school fees amounts to KES782,310 per annum, which quite expensive for Kenyan Standards.
+Its school fees amount to KES782,310 per annum, which quite expensive for Kenyan Standards.

 You Also like: Best Universities In kenya – Latest Ranking